AEONCommunity/aeoncommunity.github.io/How-Tos/Contribute/contribute.md

 *   the <a href="https://www.reddit.com/r/Aeon/">AEON sub-reddit</a> is a place for the community to post and comment about AEON.
 It also has a great set of useful AEON-related links in the sidebar.
 *   the <a href="https://discordapp.com/invite/TM8mEsx">AEON Discord community</a> is a great place to hang out, which has severl topic lobbies.
 Topics range from <b>mining</b> to <b>crypto-news</b> to <b>publications</b> and <b>marketing</b>.
 There are also lobbies which act as a bridge to the aeon sub-reddit and the IRC channel.
 *   the <a href="https://riot.im/app/#/room/#aeon:matrix.org">AEON Matrix Chat</a> is a place for the community to hang out and discuss things about AEON or crypto in general.
 It is also linked to the IRC channel for those who do not use IRC.
-*   the <a href="https://github.com/AEONCommunity">AEON COmmunity Github</a> is a place for community members to share their own contributions to the Aeon community whether it is a website, an application, guides for Aeon, or anything that can help the community.
+*   the <a href="https://github.com/AEONCommunity">AEON Community Github</a> is a place for community members to share their own contributions to the Aeon community whether it is a website, an application, guides for Aeon, or anything that can help the community.

 <h2>Keep Up With the AEON Funding System</h2>
 <p>Using <a href="https://aeonfunding.com/">AEON's funding system</a>, anyone can propose projects that would need some time and effort to complete.
 Note that a project can be something other than coding a new application.
 A minimum amount of required funding can be stated.
 The community can donate to the fund, and when the amount is reached, the project is considered "fully funded."
 Whoever completes the work will receive the funds.
 This is a great place to suggest project ideas, or for community members to find projects to work on.</p>